luke-h1/fe-talk-2024/slides.md

 <img src="/ab-testing.png" class="w-150" />

 <!--
 A/B testing is a way to expose your users to two different versions of a feature.
 We conduct an a/b test by running an experiment and that usually involves two variants, a control group (user has the existing functionallity) and an experiment group (user sees the new feature).
-In the context of feature flags and the scope of this talk, we're just using a/b testing to control what percentage of users see our new feature.
+In the context of feature flags and the scope of this talk, we're just using a/b testing to control what percentage of users see our new feature. more avenues
 -->

 ---